24 Mar Cell Extraction

 Parkman looked sharply at Fischer with an urgent stare and said, “What are you talking about?
 This worked!
 Did you see that?
 He literally thought he was talking to God, we had him!
-This isn’t failure, this worked!”
+This isn’t a failure.
+This worked!”

 Parkman stepped back and took a breath.
-He turned away from Fischer for a second and said, “You could end up in a cell you know?”
+He turned away from Fischer for a second and said, “You could end up in a cell, you know.”
 He faced John to see his reaction.
-“Yeah if anyone found out what we’re doing here, you’d go to jail too.”
+“Yeah, and if anyone found out what we’re doing here, you’d go to jail too.”

 Deputy John Fischer knew how deep this was, he also thought Hart had information for them.
 He felt sick, his body felt weak.
-As he glanced at the TV in time to see the lifeless body of Thomas Lee Hart being wheeled out of the chamber he suddenly he realized the wording of Warden Parkman’s comment; what we’re doing here.
-Doing.
+As he glanced at the TV in time to see the lifeless body of Thomas Lee Hart being wheeled out of the chamber, he suddenly realized the wording of Warden Parkman’s comment.
+“What we’re doing here.”
+Doing here.
 As if there was some ongoing thing happening.

 Rate this story: